Syyren/Addressing_SOLID_Principles/README.md

 ### Defining the SOLID Principle

-In essence, the Single Responsibilty Principle states that a class should have only one reason to change.
+In essence, the Single Responsibility Principle states that a class should have only one reason to change.
-By giving a given class more responsibilities, you're giving it more opportunities to break this SRP principle and the less independant a given class will be.
+By giving a given class more responsibilities, you're giving it more opportunities to break this SRP principle and the less independent a given class will be.

 ### The Entity